Geonovum/KP-APIs/API-strategie-extensies/ext-geospatial.md

 If a client specifies CRS using a parameter AND in the header, the parameter takes precedence and the CRS in the header is ignored.

+### CRS transformation

+Certified software is available to the national government to transform between coordinate reference systems.

 <div class="note" id="api-40-dep">
   <p><strong>API-40-dep</strong>: Pass the coordinate reference system (CRS) of the request and the response in the headers</p>
   <p><strong>Deprecated</strong></p>